 - Existing elements in the dictionary are used in the definition.

-- The most reliable way of including an item in a complex definition is through typing to display the list of matching labels, then selecting them from the displayed list.
+- The most reliable way of including an item in a complex definition is by typing to display the list of matching labels and then selecting them from the displayed list.

 Drag and Drop

 - An element can be defined using a single Axis.Element condition by dragging a single element into the expression editor.